zoe-pith/pith-site/about.md

 published: true
 ---

 Creating and consuming food is cathartic and connecting.
-Pith is an eclectic attempt to integrate dining into the realms of art, music, entertainment, and design.
-Food at Pith is seasonal, social, and artistic.
+Pith is an eclectic effort to integrate dining into the realms of art, music, design, and entertainment.
+Our food is seasonal, social, and artful.

 _★★★_ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)
 _A coveted reservation_ – [Wall Street Journal](http://www.wsj.com/articles/for-columbia-student-entrepreneur-dorm-restaurant-is-just-the-first-course-1454113319)